 Users can browse items

 in the archival collection and filter results by subject, resource type, creation date, person, place, genre, language and others to explore items relevant to their topic of study.
 This feature allows students to engage with primary source materials according to their interests and learning contexts.
+Users can navigate to the parent collection-level record from these items to learn more about their context.
 Alternately, aggregations of the records can be explored by browsing the Finding Aids

 section of the website.

-Lightbox is a tool within the collections system that allows users to create, manage and share a customized collection of items from the VHEC Collections catalogue.
-Students can save selected items from their search or browse results to their Lightbox in order to create their own collection to include in a classroom presentation, lesson plan, assignment or group project.
-Once a Lightbox collection has been created, items can be added, organized, filtered and annotated, and can also be viewed on an interactive timeline.
+Lightbox is a tool within the collections database that allows users to create, manage and share a customized selection of items from the catalogue.
+Students can save selected items from their search or browse results to their lightbox in order to create their own collection to include in a classroom presentation, lesson plan, assignment or group project.
+Once a lightbox collection has been created, items can be added, organized, filtered and annotated, and can be viewed on an interactive timeline.
 View the User Guide

 Student interaction with primary sources is an essential component in the development of historical thinking skills

 and leads to a deeper understanding of the past.
-Teachers can use the tools and resources provided in the VHEC Collections website to advance the core competencies in the British Columbia curriculum
+Teachers can use the tools and resources provided in the collections database to advance the core competencies in the British Columbia curriculum

 - Creative & Critical Thinking: Students develop cognitive and analytical thinking skills through critically observing, questioning, analyzing and interpreting primary source materials.
 Students use deductive reasoning skills to draw inferences, form conclusions based on the evidence they uncover and construct knowledge by integrating information they have acquired from other sources.

-- Communication: Students independently acquire, apply, interpret and present information using the digital technology of the VHEC Collections website.
+- Communication: Students independently acquire, apply, interpret and present information using the digital technology of the collections database.
 The website's online tools also promote collaboration among students through the use of shared digital media and workspaces.

 Many of the key emphases of the curriculum are also supported, including:

-- Inquiry based, personalized learning and deeper learning processes: Students actively participate in the process of historical inquiry when they question, uncover evidence and construct meaning from primary sources.
-The website allows students to explore topics of interest to them, seek further information and direct their own learning by linking to related people, places, events and subject matters across the VHEC Collections.
+- Inquiry-based, personalized learning and deeper learning processes: Students actively participate in the process of historical inquiry when they question, uncover evidence and construct meaning from primary sources.
+The website allows students to explore topics of interest to them, seek further information and direct their own learning by linking to related people, places, events and subject matters across the VHEC's collections.

-- Digital literacy: The online tools and resources of the VHEC Collections website give students the opportunity to enhance their digital literacy skills, develop user generated content and co-construct meaning as it relates to digital and online technologies.
+- Digital literacy: The online tools and resources of the collections database give students the opportunity to enhance their digital literacy skills, develop user generated content and co-construct meaning as it relates to digital and online technologies.

-- Diverse learning styles: Primary sources in the VHEC Collections can be experienced in a variety of mediums (e.g. oral histories, three-dimensional objects, artworks, graphic representations, photographs and documents) to accommodate diverse learning styles.
+- Diverse learning styles: Primary sources in the collections can be experienced in a variety of mediums (e.g. oral histories, three-dimensional objects, artworks, graphic representations, photographs and documents) to accommodate diverse learning styles.